On the IR Divergences in de Sitter Space: loops, resummation and the semi-classical wavefunction: Introduction

-4pt In this paper, we adopt a similar approach to track the behaviour of IR-divergent correlators from the perturbation theory to the non-perturbative regime.
-Our analysis highlights the role of the semi-classical wavefunction, with which we simplify the issue of IR divergences and perform a more detailed analysis through concrete examples and explicit computations.
-In perturbation theory, we will propose the notion of \textit{classical loops}, and show that for diagrams beyond tree level, these are the leading contributions to loop-level correlators with IR divergences.
-Then through explicit comparison with the perturbative stochatic computation, we will further identify the stochastic formalism as actually being a resummation of these classical loop contributions, while the quantum loops only lead to subleading corrections.
+4pt In this paper, we adopt a similar approach to track the behaviour of IR-divergent correlators from the perturbation theory to the non-perturbative regime. {Built on previous studies, we further identify the origin of leading IR effects, and find a precise link between the stochastic formalism and the semi-classical piece of the wavefunction.
+This new understanding helps us simplify the analysis of IR divergences with more detailed results through concrete examples and explicit computations.} In perturbation theory, we will propose the notion of \textit{classical loops}, and show that for diagrams beyond tree level, these are the leading contributions to loop-level correlators with IR divergences.
+Then through explicit comparison with the perturbative stochastic computation, we will demonstrate the stochastic formalism as a resummation of these classical loop contributions, while the quantum loops only lead to subleading corrections.

 4pt Beyond perturbation theory, we further explore the implications of the semi-classical wavefunction, which now by itself is a resummation of all the tree-level contributions.
-Considering a coarse-grained theory on the boundary, we find that its exact RG flow is described by the Polchinski equation with an extra boundary term.
-This non-perturbative RG equation leads to the diffusion term in the Fokker-Planck equation, while the drift term results from the Schr\"odinger equation which describes the time evolution of the semi-classical wavefunction.
+Considering a coarse-grained theory on the boundary, { we apply Polchinski's RG flow techniques to derive a non-perturbative equation for the probability distribution.
+This RG-type equation in the end} leads to the diffusion term in the Fokker-Planck equation, while the drift term results from the Schr\"odinger equation which describes the time evolution of the semi-classical wavefunction.

 4pt The structure of the paper is organized as follows.
 In Section \ref{sec:wav}, we first briefly review the wavefunction method for computing cosmological correlation functions in perturbation theory.
 Here, we specifically make a distinction between classical and quantum effects, and propose the notion of quantum and classical loops for the loop-level correlators.
 After this preparation, we move to look into IR divergences in de Sitter space.
 In Section \ref{sec:pert}, we perform the perturbative computations from various types of interacting theories of light scalars.
 Through the explicit one-loop analysis and generalizations to multi-loop diagrams, we establish that the leading IR-divergent contributions to correlators always originate from classical loops.
 In Section \ref{sec:resum}, we explicitly compare the perturbative results from the wavefunction computation and the stochastic formalism, and identify that the latter approach is resumming classical loops.
 In Section \ref{sec:beyond}, we go beyond perturbation theory and re-derive the Fokker-Planck equation by identifying the diffusion as a consequence of the boundary exact renormalization group (RG) equation for the semi-classical wavefunction.
 We conclude in Section \ref{sec:concl} with a summary and outlook.